georgeflanagin/anagrammatic/README.md

 ('fragile', 'gag', 'none')
 ```

-## How does it work?

-There are no string operations in the code; it is all integer math.

 ## Trivia Q & A.

 ### I don't like your dictionaries.
 How do I build one of my own?